-I was in search of an accumulator charger for a sealed lead-acid accumulator.
+I was in search of a battery charger for a sealed lead-acid battery.

 It's should have the following characteristics: